 - 1 bunch lacinato (dinosaur) kale, stems removed and large pieces torn in half

-- 1 tsp CURED Roasted Garlic and Lemon Pepper
+- 1 tsp Roasted Garlic & Lemon Pepper

 - Pinch of sea salt & black pepper to taste